mcurmei627/MultiLearnerRiskReduction/README.md

 # Multi Player Risk Reduction

-This repository contains the numerical experiments for **Multi-learner risk reduction under endogenous participation dynamics** paper currently under review @NeurIPS 2022.
+This repository contains the numerical experiments for **Emergent segmentation from participation dynamics and multi-learner retraining** paper currently under review @ICML 2023.

 ## Setup